Azure/terraform-azurerm-avm-res-network-applicationgateway/README.md

 ### <a name="input_role_assignments"></a> [role\_assignments](#input\_role\_assignments)

-Description:  A map of role assignments to create on this resource.
+Description:   A map of role assignments to create on the <RESOURCE>.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

   - `role_definition_id_or_name` - The ID or name of the role definition to assign to the principal.
   - `principal_id` - The ID of the principal to assign the role to.
-- `description` - The description of the role assignment.
+  - `description` - (Optional) The description of the role assignment.
-- `skip_service_principal_aad_check` - If set to true, skips the Azure Active Directory check for the service principal in the tenant.
+  - `skip_service_principal_aad_check` - (Optional) If set to true, skips the Azure Active Directory check for the service principal in the tenant.
 Defaults to false.
-- `condition` - The condition which will be used to scope the role assignment.
+  - `condition` - (Optional) The condition which will be used to scope the role assignment.
-- `condition_version` - The version of the condition syntax.
-Valid values are '2.0'.
+  - `condition_version` - (Optional) The version of the condition syntax.
+Leave as `null` if you are not using a condition, if you are then valid values are '2.0'.
+  - `delegated_managed_identity_resource_id` - (Optional) The delegated Azure Resource Id which contains a Managed Identity.
+Changing this forces a new resource to be created.
+This field is only used in cross-tenant scenario.
+  - `principal_type` - (Optional) The type of the `principal_id`.
+Possible values are `User`, `Group` and `ServicePrincipal`.
+It is necessary to explicitly set this attribute when creating role assignments if the principal creating the assignment is constrained by ABAC rules that filters on the PrincipalType attribute.

   > Note: only set `skip_service_principal_aad_check` to true if you are assigning a role to a service principal.

 Type: